dailydotdev/daily/arch/adr-001-app-infra.md

 ## Decision Outcome

 Chosen option: "Cloud Run", because it's a no-ops solution that can autoscale based on the requests per second and can even scale to zero when needed.
-Cloud Run is based on Knative which is a Kubernetes addon so it should be easy to migrate if needed to other container-based solutions.
+Cloud Run is based on Knative, a Kubernetes addon, so it should be easy to migrate if needed to other container-based solutions.

 ### Positive Consequences